getformwork/formwork/content/3-typography/page.md

 ## This is a `h2` heading
 This is a **quote**:
 > Seeing comes before words.
 The child looks and recognizes before it can speak.
 But there is also another sense in which seeing comes before words.
+It is seeing which establishes our place in the surrounding world; we explain that world with words, but words can never undo the fact that we are surrounded by it.
+The relation between we see and what we know is never settled.
 > <div class="blockquote-source">John Berger, <cite>Ways of Seeing</cite></div>

 ### This is a `h3` heading